-- (d) provide students with an awareness of children protection issues, including age and culturally appropriate information on who to contact in emergency situations and how to seek assistance and disclose or formally report any incident or allegation of sexual, physical or other abuse. - (e) foster a safe, respectful, supportive and inclusive environment; and provide opportunities for students under the age of 18 to connect, build relationships, develop social and cultural networks and access age-appropriate information and services on child well-being and protection. - (f) provide students with accessible information and advice on issues impacting student lives, including making positive choices, harm and risk minimisation, drug and alcohol use, reproductive health, domestic violence, and respectful relationships. - (g) provide students with accessible counselling and support options, including who to contact when seeking help. - (h) take all reasonable steps to ensure that all students and staff are treated in accordance with the College's values, policies and procedures.
+- (1) The College will: - (a) take all reasonable steps to ensure a safe environment for students under the age of 18. - (b) take immediate action regarding any indicated, observed, reported, or alleged concern for the welfare, safety and protection of students under the age of 18. - (c) promote awareness and provide training on child protection for all members of staff. - (d) provide students with an awareness of child protection issues, including age and culturally appropriate information on who to contact in emergency situations and how to seek assistance and disclose or formally report any incident or allegation of sexual, physical or other abuse. - (e) foster a safe, respectful, supportive and inclusive environment; and provide opportunities for students under the age of 18 to connect, build relationships, develop social and cultural networks and access age-appropriate information and services on child well-being and protection. - (f) provide students with accessible information and advice on issues impacting student lives, including making positive choices, harm and risk minimisation, drug and alcohol use, reproductive health, domestic violence, and respectful relationships. - (g) provide students with accessible counselling and support options, including who to contact when seeking help. - (h) take all reasonable steps to ensure that all students and staff are treated in accordance with the College's values, policies and procedures.